huoww07/Segmentation-Report-for-Arvato-Financial-Services/README.md

 ## Licensing, Acknowledgements
 Licensing: Feel free to use the code here as you would like!
 Comments and suggestions are welcome!
-Acknowledgement: Thanks to Kaggle competition for data availability and Udacity course instructors from Data Science nanodegree.
+Acknowledgement: Thanks to Kaggle competition for data availability and Udacity course instructors.